-Using the most current version of the Activity and Program-based Benchmarking (APB) results, distributors must review the APB results, discuss their performance for each of the ten programs, and provide any immediate remedial actions the distributor is planning to take.
-Distributors should also include how the APB results will influence future planning.
+On March 30, 2021Using the OEB issued the Activity and Program-based Benchmarking (APB) results.
+Distributors applying for rates effective May 1, 2022, or later are tomost current version of the Activity and Program-based Benchmarking (APB) results, distributors must review the APB results, discuss their performance for each of the ten programs, and provide any immediate remedial actions the distributor is planning to take.
+Distributors mayshould also include how the APB results will influence future planning.